Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `data`

 A generic lua table that data can be written to, and synced to/from the save.
 All information stored must be valid for serialization to json.
-For item references, this is the same table as on the tes3itemData structure.
-To store data that doesn't get serialized to/from the save, use tempData.
+For item references, this is the same table as on the `tes3itemData` structure.
+To store data that doesn't get serialized to/from the save, use `tempData`.

 **Returns**: